ansuyadulal/ansuyadulal/README.md

 - 👋 Hi, I’m @ansuyadulal
-- 👀 I’m interested in ... software engineering (frontend)
+- 👀 I’m interested in ...
+Machine learning and AI
-- 🌱 I’m currently learning ... html, c++, javascript
+- 🌱 I’m currently learning ...
+C
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ansuyadulal/ansuyadulal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.